-DWWA judge profile: Poh Tiong Ch'ng - Decanter
+DWWA Regional Chair for Middle East & Asia: Poh Tiong Ch'ng - Decanter

-Poh Tiong Ch'ng is Regional Chair for the Middle East, Far East and Asia at the Decanter World Wine Awards (DWWA)
+Poh Tiong Ch'ng is Regional Chair for Asia at the Decanter World Wine Awards (DWWA) 2019.

 Poh Tiong Ch’ng